 The PowerShield 8 battery monitoring system operates in a potentially hazardous environment making it imperative that all installation personnel have adequate training and experience.
+This equipment is not suitable for use in locations where children are likely to be present.
 The system must be installed in a Service Access area.